trojanc/arduino-firmware-wifilink/README.md

 The AP network name is set as SSIDNAME in config.h.
 The WiFi Link fixed address in AP mode is http://192.168.240.1/.

+Warning: If you connect from sketch with WiFi.begin(ssid, pass), it changes the settings for the STA mode of the esp8266 for the Web Panel too.
+If you connect from sketch to unaccesible network or with wrong password, the Web Panel will not be accessible in STA mode.

 ### OTA upload

 The WiFi Link firmware supports OTA upload of new version of the firmware binary.
 OTA upload will only work if some version of WiFi Link is working in the ESP8266 and is configured to STA or STA+AP mode.